hridaypradhan/simplecalc/README.md

 # simple_calc

-A new Flutter application.
+A 3-in-1 Simple/BMI/Currency calculator made using Flutter.

-## Getting Started
+## Description

 This project is a starting point for a Flutter application.